OMP: One-step Meanflow Policy with Directional Alignment: Method

-We first recapitulate the MeanFlow framework to establish the necessary notation.
-The core innovation of MeanFlow lies in directly learning interval-averaged velocities $u(z_{t},r,t)$ rather than the instantaneous velocities used in standard Flow Matching.
-This formulation circumvents the need for multi-step numerical integration, enabling single-step inference ($NFE=1$) essential for real-time robotic control.
-In this setting, the inference process aims to recover a clean sample $z_0$ from an initial noise batch $z_{T}\sim\mathcal{N}(0,I)$ in a single step.
-The true mean velocity $v_{0}$ is defined as the direct vector connecting the noise to the target:
+We define the necessary notation for the MeanFlow framework.
+The core innovation of MeanFlow is the direct estimation of interval-averaged velocities $u(z_{t},r,t)$, departing from the instantaneous velocity modeling standard in flow matching.
+This formulation circumvents the computational burden of multi-step numerical integration, enabling single-step inference ($\text{NFE}=1$) which is essential for real-time control frequencies.

+The inference process recovers a clean state $z_0$ from an initial noise distribution $z_{T}\sim\mathcal{N}(0,I)$ in a single step.
+We define the true mean velocity $v_{0}$ as the vector connecting the noise to the target state:

-During training, the model $u_{\theta}(z_{t},r,t|c)$, conditioned on context $c$, is optimized using the MeanFlow Identity.
-This identity relates the total derivative of the velocity to the discrepancy between the instantaneous and average velocities:
+During training, the parameterized model $u_{\theta}(z_{t},r,t|c)$, conditioned on context $c$, is optimized via the MeanFlow Identity to predict the average velocity between randomly sampled timesteps $t$ and $r$.
+This identity relates the total derivative of the velocity to the discrepancy between instantaneous and average velocities:

-The right-hand side of this identity serves as the target velocity $u_{tgt}$ for the parameterized network.
-The standard training objective minimizes the Mean Squared Error (MSE) between the prediction and this target, often augmented by a Dispersive Loss $\mathcal{L}_{Disp}$ \citep{geng2025diffuse} to encourage feature discrimination within the latent space.
+The right-hand side of \Cref{eq:meanflow_identity} constitutes the target velocity $u_{tgt}$.
+The standard objective minimizes the Mean Squared Error (MSE) between the prediction and this target.
+MP1~\citep{sheng2025mp1} augments this loss by a Dispersive Loss $\mathcal{L}_{Disp}$ \citep{geng2025diffuse} to encourage latent space feature discrimination.